 Jean Monnet Fellows are among the best University of Michigan graduate students who focus on Europe in their research.
 Student grantees receive summer grants to work on contemporary or historical issues relating to Europe.
 The grant aims to foster projects that are, to a significant measure, about Europe, and that address trans-national or pan-European topics in a substantive way.

-This stipend is made possible by the Center for European Studies and funding from the Horace H. Rackham School of Graduate Studies and the Weiser Center for Europe and Eurasia.
-From 2004-2011 this stipend was made possible with funding by the European Commission.
+This fellowship is made possible by the Center for European Studies with funding from the Horace H. Rackham School of Graduate Studies and the Weiser Center for Emerging Democracies.
+From 2004-11 additional funding for the fellowship came from the European Commission.

 CRISTIAN CAPOTESCU is a doctoral student in the Department of History.
 He earned his M.A. in Modern & East European History from the University of Freiburg in Germany with a study on post-communist political culture in Romania.
 Cristian joined U-M's history department as a Fulbright scholar in 2011-12.
 His current work explores the connected histories of East and West through the lens of humanitarian aid and human rights politics with an emphasis on communist and post-communist Romania.
 At the Center for European Studies, Cristian studies the emergence of trans-European grassroots groups that organized concentrated efforts to reconstruct material and mental spaces in Eastern Europe after the fall of communism.